 Near-Field Effects

 Fall-run/late fall–run Chinook salmon would have the potential for similar types of near-field effects to those previously discussed for winter-run Chinook salmon (i.e., entrainment; impingement and screen contact; predation; stranding behind screens; and attraction to the Sacramento River discharge [Alternative 2 only]).
 The potential for effect would differ relative to winter-run Chinook because of spatiotemporal differences in species occurrence.
-As discussed above, around 30–40% of fall/late fall–run Chinook salmon may pass the intakes (Table FRGrandTab).
-As discussed for winter-run, very few fall-run/late fall–run Chinook juveniles would have the potential for entrainment given their size (Figures length_FR and length_LFR).
-For late fall–run, the smallest individuals tend to pass the intakes beginning in spring, when there would be less difference in diversions between the NAA and Alternatives 1, 2, and 3 (Tables RB% and HC%).
+As discussed above, around 30–40% of fall/late fall–run Chinook salmon may pass the intakes (Table 11-28).
+As discussed for winter-run, very few fall-run/late fall–run Chinook juveniles would have the potential for entrainment given their size (Figures 11-20 and 11-21).
+For late fall–run, the smallest individuals tend to pass the intakes beginning in spring, when there would be less difference in diversions between the NAA and Alternatives 1, 2, and 3 (Tables 11-6 and 11-7).
 The Red Bluff and Hamilton City fish screens are designed to protective standards for Chinook salmon fry and so near-field effects would be expected to be limited.
-There would be greater temporal overlap of adult fall-run Chinook with reservoir releases than for winter-run Chinook (see Appendix 11A).
-For example, earlier migrant adults (July/August) could encounter reservoir releases to the Sacramento River of several hundred cfs in critically dry years, with the main portion of the run (October/November) overlapping with generally lower releases (e.g., critical year means in October ranging from 80 cfs under Alternative 3 in October to just over 200 cfs under Alternative 1A; see Table Sites_SR in Chapter 5).
-Late fall-run Chinook salmon have peak migration somewhat later than fall-run, and thus have less potential to overlap reservoir releases (see Appendix 11A).
+There would be greater temporal overlap of adult fall-run Chinook with reservoir releases than for winter-run Chinook salmon (Appendix 11A).
+For example, earlier migrant adults (July/August) could encounter reservoir releases to the Sacramento River of several hundred cfs in Critically Dry Water Years, with the main portion of the run (October/November) overlapping with generally lower releases (e.g., critical year means in October ranging from 80 cfs under Alternative 3 in October to just over 200 cfs under Alternative 1A; see Table 5-19 in Chapter 5).
+Late fall-run Chinook salmon have peak migration somewhat later than fall-run, and thus have less potential to overlap reservoir releases (Appendix 11A).
 As described for winter-run Chinook salmon, adult fall-run and late fall–run Chinook salmon could be attracted to the flow from the Sacramento River discharge under Alternative 2 and leap out of the river, but the apron and weir designed to exclude anadromous fish would eliminate stranding risk.